-In his TED talk, Mr. Teller speaks about how X employees always found a way around the problems facing them, no matter how hard they tried to fail—they just couldn’t kill this project.
-Now, what started out as one of the craziest, seemingly impossible ideas, is one of the most exciting tech projects on Earth.
+In his TED talk, Teller speaks about how X employees always found a way around the problems facing them.
+No matter how hard they tried to fail, they just couldn’t kill this project.
+Now, what started out as one of the craziest, seemingly impossible ideas is one of the most exciting tech projects on Earth.

 The reason this project exists is because the leaders at X realized a culture that celebrates failure would be beneficial for a “moonshot factory.”
 Now, can every company benefit from this idea?
-Maybe.
-But there is something else that every company can take away from Astro Teller’s story besides a commitment to audacious thinking.
+Maybe, maybe not.
+But there is something that every company can take away from Astro Teller’s story besides a commitment to audacious thinking.

 In order to become a moonshot factory, X had to develop a culture where people felt comfortable thinking about moonshots in the first place.
-The reason for this is that uncertainty and failure makes people inherently uncomfortable.
+The reason is that uncertainty and failure makes people inherently uncomfortable.
 Astro Teller made failing more comfortable by instituting small changes rewarding failure.
 Change also makes people uncomfortable.
-So, in order to make large-scale shifts (i.e. changes) in your company less uncomfortable for employees, you need to make small-scale movements (i.e. small changes) in your company more comfortable.
+So, in order to make large-scale shifts (i.e. changes) less uncomfortable for employees, you need to make small-scale movements (i.e. small changes) in your company more comfortable.